rusterlium/web/docs/concepts/resources.md

 # Resources

 Resources are often used when you want to return a Rust resource into Elixir without needing to convert the data into a term.
-This can be useful in a wire variety of cases, some examples:
+This can be useful in a wide variety of cases, some examples:

 * Wrapping a native library.
 Native libraries often contain structs that methods are called on to perform manipulations.
 Those structs can be exposed as a Resource, and the methods can be exposed as separate NIFs.
 * Implementing an efficient data structure natively, for use in Elixir.
 You would wrap your data structure in a resource, and write NIFs to manipulate the structure.